 With plastic waste being such a preventable problem, it’s no surprise that over half the poll (55%) say they’d rather keep plastic containers and other plastic wares that they know they won’t use again, rather than throw them away.

-Some of these items plaguing American homes include the classic bag of plastic bags (49%), an entire drawer of plastic cutlery (44%), a cabinet of mismatched Tupperware (39%), and a cabinet of old plastic jars (18%).
+Some of these items plaguing American homes include the classic bag of plastic bags (49%), an entire drawer of plastic cutlery (44%), a cabinet of mismatched plastic containers (39%), and a cabinet of old plastic jars (18%).

 Perplexed by plastics

 Conducted by OnePoll on behalf of Core Hydration, researchers also find that 55 percent don’t want to throw out plastics in their home without reusing them first.
-Sixty-four percent of respondents add they’ll never need to buy a matching Tupperware set because they have plenty of other containers still hanging around in their kitchens.
+Sixty-four percent of respondents add they’ll never need to buy a matching plastic container set because they have plenty of others still hanging around in their kitchens.

 Half of Americans also want to reduce their waste but feel too overwhelmed to start.
 In fact, respondents ask themselves “can this be recycled?” an average of four times a week.
 The average person also ends up tossing another four items in the recycling bin that they’re not even absolutely certain if it belongs there.